Lucy Mair's Special Place

 Highlights include:

-• Architecting libraries and apps for front-end to maximise ease of testing and to leverage the TypeScript compiler as much as possible.
+• Architecting libraries and apps for front-end to maximise ease of testing.
+This included micro front-ends to allow work to be split across teams.

-• Introducing Cypress testing and showing how to use it for test-driven development.
-Advocating for the end of snapshot testing.
+• Introducing Cypress testing and showing how to use it for test-driven development of components.
 Generally talking about testing too much.

 • Introducing Svelte as an alternative to React when building a library to allow our clients to embed our app into their sites.